 Please NOTE: Gifted and Talented Program students can also study up to two Specialist programs.
 If you are applying for the Gifted and Talented Program it is advised you also sit the Specialist Testing.
 They are two separate tests and students often wish to be enrolled in multiple programs.

-Applications for the 2021 Department of Education’s Gifted and Talented Secondary Selective Entrance Program will open in March 2019.
+Applications for the 2021 Department of Education’s Gifted and Talented Secondary Selective Entrance Program are now open.

 Programs are in the areas of Academic, Arts and Languages and are offered at 20 select public secondary schools in the metropolitan and Bunbury regional areas, including two new Academic programs at Carine Senior High School and Inner City College (planning name) in Subiaco.
 There is also an online option for students from country Western Australia.
 Demand for these programs is strong and entry is competitive.
 All placements will be made on the basis of individual performance in program-specific testing and assessments, including the Academic Selective Entrance Test.
 Testing will take place in 2019 when your child is in Year 6.

 All applications are now online and further information on schools and programs, application guidelines and key dates and timelines are available at the Gifted and Talented website: https://www.education.wa.edu.au/key-dates.